Horse trainer faces stiff fines, suspension in New Mexico

 The horses — all owned by Jose Fabian Hernandez of Jarrell, Texas — tested positive for the medication ostarine.
 The drug is not approved by the FDA, but sites that sell it bill it as an oral solution that promotes muscle growth.

-Under the commission’s ruling, Martinez faces fines totaling $480,000 and he won’t be eligible to apply for a state license until 2054.
+Under the commission’s ruling, Bobby Martinez faces fines totaling $480,000 and he won’t be eligible to apply for a state license until 2054.
 Any horses owned or trained by Martinez will be ineligible to race in New Mexico during his suspension.

 Martinez could appeal the commission’s rulings.
 Messages were left Friday for his attorneys.